thoth-station/prescriptions/README.rst

 `Thoth <https://thoth-station.ninja/>`__ to resolve high quality Python software stacks.

+When using OpenShift or Kubernetes, one provides manifest files that state how the desired state of a cluster should look like.
+Prescriptions might be seen analogous to this - prescriptions provide a way to declaratively state how the desired dependency resolution should look like considering the prescribed rules.
+Then, it’s up to the reinforcement learning algorithm implemented in `Thoth's adviser <https://github.com/thoth-station/adviser>`__ to find a solution in the form of a lockfile respecting the prescribed rules, requirements for the application and other inputs to the Thoth's cloud resolver.

 See `the linked presentation
 <https://github.com/thoth-station/prescriptions/blob/master/Documentation/presentation.pdf>`__
 or `YouTube video <https://youtu.be/dg6_WhUK5Ew>`__ for more info.